Tue Jun 3 2025

 Currently, r7 requires valid ssh configuration and key files in

-the repository .ssh/
+the repository .ssh/ directory.

-Repositories can be initialized with rset init
+Repositories can be initialized with rset init or

-, the user will then
+rset -w path/to/new-repository init, the user will then

-have to provide valid configurations and keys for .ssh/
+have to provide valid configurations and keys for .ssh/ in

 the newly created directory.